lfreese/CO2_greens/README.md

-Edwards_IAM_convolutions is for testing Morgan Edwards CO2 scenarios example_GF is for a simple video for slides on how a convolution works example_trajectories is for a GF explainer slide on how they work with an example
+Edwards_IAM_convolutions is for testing Morgan Edwards CO2 scenarios example_GF is for a simple video for slides on how a convolution works example_trajectories is for a GF explainer slide on how they work with an example Fourier_transform is for the fourier transform analysis in the supplement